-Chiropractor costs vary from location to location, the experience of the practitioner is also a factor.
+Chiropractor costs vary from location to location and the experience of the practitioner is also a factor.

-Chiropractor prices in London and the south were more expensive than other regions, use our figures below as a rough guide to chiropractor costs (updated in December 2019):
+Chiropractor prices in London and the south were more expensive than in other regions, use our figures below as a rough guide to chiropractor costs (updated in May 2021):

 |London & South||Midlands & S/West||North|